Profile Monitoring via Eigenvector Perturbation: Methodology

-Now we leverage the differences between the leading eigenvectors under the in-control scenario and under the scenario with a mix of in-control and out-of-control profiles to create our monitoring statistic.
-Unlike under the in-control condition when $||\bm{v} - \frac{1}{\sqrt{w}} \bm{1}||_2$ should be small, $\bm{v}$ should be very different from $\frac{1}{\sqrt{w}}\bm{1}$ when $w$ profiles include at least one out-of-control profile because $\bm{v}$ is close to a normalized version of $\xi^* \bm{u}_1^* + \bm{u}_2^*$ in this setting.
-Therefore, in this setting, we expect our chosen monitoring statistics $||\bm{v} - \frac{1}{\sqrt{w}} \bm{1}||_2$ to be large.
-The practical considerations for implementing this setup are following: (1) any algorithm that needs the computation of correlation matrix at every monitoring time-point has a high computational cost of order $O(w^2 n)$; (2) accounting for the possible failure of the control chart to correctly flag a profile as being out-of-control by time $T$ beyond time of change $\tau$; (3) specifying the procedure to compute the leading eigenvector of $\bm{R}$.
+Now we leverage the differences between the leading eigenvectors under the IC scenario and under the scenario with a mix of IC and OOC profiles to create our monitoring statistic.
+Unlike under the IC condition when $\|\bm{v} - \frac{1}{\sqrt{w}} \bm{1}\|_2$ should be small, $\bm{v}$ should be very different from $\frac{1}{\sqrt{w}}\bm{1}$ when $w$ profiles include at least one OOC profile because in this setting $\bm{v}$ is close to $(\xi^* \bm{u}_1^* + \bm{u}_2^*)/\|\xi^* \bm{u}_1^* + \bm{u}_2^*\|_2$.
+As such, in this setting, we expect our chosen monitoring statistic $\|\bm{v} - \frac{1}{\sqrt{w}} \bm{1}\|_2$ to be large.
+Practical considerations include: (1) an $O(wn)$ time update scheme for $\bm{R}$ between timesteps (as opposed to a na\"ive $O(w^2n)$ execution); (2) specifying how to compute the leading eigenvector of $\bm{R}$; (3) accounting for the possible failure of the control chart to correctly flag a profile as being OOC by time $T>\tau$.
+As $\bm{R}$ is computed on a moving window, the update scheme merely computes one new row/column's worth of entries and ejects the row/column corresponding to the oldest profile in the window.
+The second consideration is addressed in the supplementary materials.

-To address the first issue, our method's computational cost is $O(wn)$ because we need only update one row and column of the correlation matrix at each time step as last $w-1$ rows and columns of $\bm{R}$ at time $T-1$ are the first $w-1$ rows and columns of $\bm{R}$ at time $T$.